shivani02-02/autocomplete/README.md

     flask run

-    Change &lt;set&gt; to &lt;export&gt; in order to run the project on linux.
+    Note : Change &lt;set&gt; to &lt;export&gt; in order to run the project on linux.

     After running the commands please check the URL : http://localhost:5000/index to check the UI.